mariadb-corporation/mariadb-connector-nodejs/README.md

 >   * resolves without result
 >   * rejects with an [Error](#error).

-This permit to resets the connection and re-authenticates with the given credentials.
-This is equivalent of creating a new connection with a new user, reusing open socket.
+Resets the connection and re-authorizes it using the given credentials.
+It is the equivalent of creating a new connection with a new user, reusing the open socket.

-Example :
 ```javascript
 conn.changeUser({user: 'changeUser', password: 'mypassword'})
    .then(() => {